-No. In the Kawartha Pine Ridge District School Board an identification through an IPRC meeting is not required for a student to have an IEP developed or to receive Special Education services.
+No. In KPR an identification through an IPRC meeting is not required for a student to have an Individual Education Plan (IEP) developed or to receive special education services.
 A student will have an IEP when there is sufficient ongoing assessment information to determine that it is needed in order to experience success.